line/line-sdk-starter-ios/README.md

-# LINE SDK Test application
+# LINE SDK starter application

 This is a small toy app that exercises the LINE SDK login and profile APIs.
 It is meant to be a starting point for developers wishing to use these in their own application.